Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 \begin{remark}[Projection observables] The point observable functions $g_x^\epsilon$ used above can be extended to other functions defined from basis $(\Psi_j)_{j\geq 0}$ of $L^2(\Omega_x, \mathbb{R}^d)$, with

 \end{remark}

 \begin{remark}[Dependence on $\XX_t$] It should be noted that in \eqref{TgtLineaire3-1} and \eqref{AdjTgtLineaire3-1} the right-hand side does not depend on $\XX_s$ whereas the tangent linear operator or its adjoint on the left-hand side does.
 Function $\XX_s$ indicates around which function of $\Omega_s$ the nonlinear system is linearized.
-The infinitesimal generator of the Koopman operator, representing the dynamics' linear tangent operator on the RKHS family, depends necessarily also on this function.
+The equivalent of the infinitesimal generator of the Koopman operator, representing the dynamics' linear tangent operator on the RKHS family, depends necessarily also on this function.
 This dependence is here implicit and induced by the considered sampled functions used to define the RKHS $\HS_t$.
-If the set of members $(\XX_t^{(i)})_{i\geq 1}$ are centered around a particular function $\XX_s$, the infinitesimal generators of the Koopman operator can be interpreted as a representation of the tangent linear operator around function $\XX_s$.
+If the set of members $(\XX_t^{(i)})_{i\geq 1}$ are centered around a particular function $\XX_s$, the operators \AD{$A_{U\!,\,t}$} can be interpreted as a representation of the tangent linear operator around function $\XX_s$.
 In ensemble methods, $\XX_s$, is in general taken as the ensemble mean, and $(\XX^{(i)}_s)_{i\geq 1}$ is an ensemble of of time-dependent perturbations around this mean. \end{remark} \begin{remark}[More regularity on $\delta \XX_t$] For all $1\leq i \leq d$, if we suppose that the function $[ g^\epsilon_x ]_i$ belongs to $\HS \subset L^{2}_{\comp}(\Omega , \nu)$, the proof can be simplified and \eqref{TgtLineaire3-1} is replaced by